vincentarelbundock/Rdatasets/doc/survival/rst/nafld1.rst

       .. rubric:: Details
          :name: details

+      The primary reference for this study is Allen (2018).
+Nonalcoholic fatty liver disease (NAFLD) was renamed metabolic dysfunction-associated steatotic liver disease (MASLD) in June 2023.
+The new name is intended to better reflect the disease's underlying causes, identify subgroups of patients, and avoid stigmatizing words.

-      The primary reference for the NAFLD study is Allen (2018).
-The incidence of non-alcoholic fatty liver disease (NAFLD) has been rising rapidly in the last decade and it is now one of the main drivers of hepatology practice Tapper2018.
+      The incidence of MASLD has been rising rapidly in the last decade and it is now one of the main drivers of hepatology practice Tapper2018.
 It is essentially the presence of excess fat in the liver, and parallels the ongoing obesity epidemic.
-Approximately 20-25% of NAFLD patients will develop the inflammatory state of non-alcoholic steatohepatitis (NASH), leading to fibrosis and eventual end-stage liver disease.
+Approximately 20-25% of MASLD patients will develop the inflammatory state of metabolic dysfunction associated steatohepatitis (MASH), leading
-      NAFLD can be accurately diagnosed by MRI methods, but NASH diagnosis currently requires a biopsy.
+      to fibrosis and eventual end-stage liver disease.
+MASLD can be accurately diagnosed by MRI methods, but MASH diagnosis currently requires a biopsy.

-      The current study constructed a population cohort of all adult NAFLD subjects from 1997 to 2014 along with 4 potential controls for each case.
+      The current study constructed a population cohort of all adult MASLD subjects from 1997 to 2014 along with 4 potential controls for each case.
 To protect patient confidentiality all time intervals are in days since the index date; none of the dates from the original data were retained.
 Subject age is their integer age